A 21-day wildlife conservation, safari and adventure trip in South Africa!

 Day 15: Visit to cheetah project and wildlife centre

-Get up close to even more incredible animals today as you visit a cheetah breeding project and encounters these beautiful big cats.
+Get up close to even more incredible animals today as you visit a cheetah breeding project and encounter these beautiful big cats.
 See how animals are cared for on a visit to the fascinating Maholoholo Wildlife Rehabilitation Centre.
 Also get the chance to hand feed vultures!
 Not for the faint hearted!
-Allow around R150 (approx. £6) for lunch out.
+Allow around R250 (approx. £15) for breakfast and lunch out.

 Day 16: Town visit and free time